-The decisive dynamical difference between the scenarios (i) and (ii) is that while several measurements are performed in (i) only a single measurement is carried out in (ii).
-The central limit theorem corresponds to scenario (i) and the dynamical aspect of the narrowing of the peak of $p(\bar a)$ in scenario (ii) is that the disturbance of a single measurement is distributed over a large number of systems.
-Such a point of view is consistent with the effective reduction of Plank's constant, $\hbar\to\hbar/N_s$, for canonically conjugate pairs, $\bar p$ and $\bar q$.
-The suppression of the incompatibility of canonically conjugate pairs opens the possibility of recovering a unique trajectory for the average observable $\bar A$.
+The decisive dynamical difference between scenarios (i) and (ii) is that while several measurements are performed in (i), only a single measurement is carried out in (ii).
+The~central limit theorem corresponds to scenario (i), and the dynamical aspect of the narrowing of the peak of $p(\bar a)$ in scenario (ii) is that the disturbance of a single measurement is distributed over a large number of systems.
+Such a point of view is consistent with the effective reduction of Plank's constant, $\hbar\to\hbar/N_s$, for~canonically conjugate pairs, $\bar p$ and $\bar q$.
+The~suppression of the incompatibility of canonically conjugate pairs opens the possibility of recovering a unique trajectory for the average observable $\bar A$.
 Hence the single measurement of scenario (ii) is non-demolishing when $N_s\to\infty$.
-The mathematical equivalence of the two scenarios indicates that classical physics is reached by the averages in both cases.
+The~mathematical equivalence of the two scenarios indicates that classical physics is reached by the averages in both~cases.

 The non-demolishing nature of the measurement of $\bar A$ can simply be established in the Heisenberg representation.
-Let us assume that the ensemble of systems of scenario (i) and the measuring apparatus follow a closed dynamics with Hamiltonian $H=\sum_n(H_{s,n}+A_nB)+H_a$ where $H_a$ denotes the Hamiltonian of the apparatus, $H_{s,n}$ stands for the Hamiltonian of the independent systems and the term $A_nB$ describes the interaction Hamiltonian between a microscopic system and the apparatus, $B$ being a apparatus operator.
-The Hamiltonian of scenario (ii) is the same except $B=B'/N_s$.
-The commutator $[\bar A,H]=[A,H_s]/N_s$ in the Schr\"odinger representation implies $[\bar A_H(t),H]=\ord{N_s^{-1}}$ in the Heisenberg representation and the integration of the Heisenberg equation yields \be [\bar A_H(t),\bar A_H(t')]=\ord{N_s^{-1}}, \ee the measurement is non-demolishing \cite{braginsikyt} as $N_s\to\infty$.
-This result is formal as it stands since possible singularities in time or frequency are ignored, a more careful discussion of this point follows below.
+Let us assume that the ensemble of systems of scenario (i) and the measuring apparatus follow a closed dynamics with Hamiltonian $H=\sum_n(H_{s,n}+A_nB)+H_a$, where $H_a$ denotes the Hamiltonian of the apparatus, $H_{s,n}$ {and $A_nB$ represent the system Hamiltonian $H_s$ and the system-apparatus interaction energy $AB$, respectively, on the $n$-th microscopic system}, $B$ being an apparatus operator.
+The~Hamiltonian of scenario (ii) is the same, except $B=B'/N_s$.
+The~commutator $[\bar A,H]=[A,H_s]/N_s$ in the Schr\"odinger representation implies $[\bar A_H(t),H]=\ord{N_s^{-1}}$ in the Heisenberg representation {where $\bar A_H(t)=e^{\ih tH}\bar Ae^{-\ih tH}$} and the integration of the Heisenberg equation yields the following: \be [\bar A_H(t),\bar A_H(t')]=\ord{N_s^{-1}}, \ee where the measurement is non-demolishing~\cite{braginsikyt} as $N_s\to\infty$.
+This result is formal as it stands since possible singularities in time or frequency are ignored; a~more careful discussion of this point follows~below.